EPCCed/epcc-reframe/README.md

-# EPCC Reframe
+# EPCC ReFrame

-Repository for Reframe configuration and tests for EPCC systems
+Repository for ReFrame configuration and tests for EPCC systems.

 ## Structure

   - `configuration/`: configuration files for different EPCC systems
   - `tests/`: test library.
 All tests should, wherever possible, be configured so that they can run on all systems

-## Modifications to reframe source
+## Modifications to ReFrame source

-## Archer2 test execition
+## ARCHER2 test execution

 ### Run all tests

-To run the full suite of tests on Archer2 run the following commands:
+To run the full suite of tests on ARCHER2, run the following commands:

 ```
 module load reframe